ckswilliams/modOpenREM/docs/celery-windows.rst

 ########################################

-To ensure that the Celery task queue and Flower are started at system start-up it is advisable to launch Celery and Flower using batch files and configure Windows Task Scheduler to run each of these at system start-up.
+To ensure that the Celery task queue and Flower are started at system start-up it is advisable to launch them using batch files and configure Windows Task Scheduler to run each of these at system start-up.

 Celery will sometimes fall over during the execution of a long task.
 In this situation it will not restart on its own.
 Windows Task Scheduler can be used to restart Celery on a regular basis.
 In addition it can be used to ensure celery is running a few minutes prior to a scheduled PACS query.

-An example batch file is shown below for Celery:
+An example batch file is shown below for running and restarting Celery:

 .. sourcecode:: bat
    :linenos: